Skylight Installation Bend Or

 Natural Light.

 Residences are ending up being greener.
-Saving energy is a significant foundation of residential LEED certification.
+Saving energy is a significant foundation of residential LEED accreditation.
 LEED houses use up to 30% less energy than non-LEED houses.
-Skylights bring totally free, clean, natural light into houses, minimizing the amount of artificial light required in a house.
+Skylights bring totally free, clean, natural light into houses, minimizing the amount of synthetic light needed in a house.

 Design Accent.

-Skylights can impact a home’s interior design like no other element, including an unforeseen punch in stairs or home offices or by providing a focal point in living rooms and kitchens.
+Skylights can impact a home’s interior design like no other element, including an unanticipated punch in stairways or office or by offering a focal point in living rooms and cooking areas.

 Cons.